 It was a heresy hunt against Jews for "really" being "Zionist", despite politics.
-Just as the Spanish Inquisition after 1492 harried Marranos (Jewish converts to Christianity) as false converts, so Rachel Lever, Phil Semp and I were harried as not genuine anti-Zionists.
+Just as the Spanish Inquisition after 1492 harried Marranos (Jews forcibly converted to Christianity, and their descendents) as false converts, so Rachel Lever, Phil Semp and I were harried as not genuine anti-Zionists.
 Given the fact - on the level of politics, we were exactly the same on the Israel-Arab issue as the rest of the group - there is no getting away from it.
 It was a Jew-hunt.

 And you, comrade Lysaght, went along with it; chose to ignore it when it was pointed out to you; and joined the bloc whose organiser and spokesman was conducting the Jew-hunt.

 I have no idea what Rayner Lysaght's politics on the Middle East were then.
 But when he says "If there had been [an anti-Zionist" heresy-hunt] he "would have been targeted, as, at that time, he was inclined to the Zionist side himself", it adds point to what I've said.